GemSelect Newsletter - October 2009

 The task of gem identification is often quite straightforward, and can be competently handled by any knowledgeable gemologist using standard instruments that measure properties such as refractive index and specific gravity.
 But there are cases that are not so straightforward, and require need help from a laboratory with state-of-the-art equipment and experienced staff.

 In the past we've provided gemstone certification from the local lab here in Chanthaburi, the Burapha Gemological Laboratory (BGL).
 They are a competent and ethical lab, and provide an efficient and cost-effective service for the busy gemstone market here.

 But the local lab is not able to test every kind of stone and identify every kind of treatment.
 Since we sell more than 110 different gem varieties and many kinds of untreated stones, we found ourselves sending more and more gems to Bangkok for testing.
-After trying a number of different labs, we found a lab that could reliably certify virtually every kind of stone: the Asian Institute of Gemological Sciences, widely known as AIGS.
+After trying a number of different labs, we found a lab that could reliably certify virtually every kind of stone: The Asian Institute of Gemological Sciences, widely known as AIGS.

 We had another case recently where we had some black gemstones that the local lab could not identify.
 Based on the measurements of refractive index and specific gravity, they thought it could be garnet.
 We sent samples to AIGS, who were able to identify it conclusively as black spinel.
-Even though the refractive index seemed to be out of the normal range of spinel, analysis of the chemical composition using an EDXRF (Energy Dispersive X- Ray Fluorescence) spectrometer showed conclusively that it was an iron-rich spinel.
+Even though the refractive index seemed to be out of the normal range for spinel, analysis of the chemical composition using an EDXRF (Energy Dispersive X- Ray Fluorescence) spectrometer showed conclusively that it was an iron-rich spinel.